 While you can enroll in a number of online brain training programs, experts generally recommend sticking to brain training exercises that involve real-world activities.
 According to David Eagleman, PhD, neuroscientist and assistant professor at Baylor College of Medicine in Houston, Texas, exercises to strengthen brain function should offer novelty and challenge:

 “Almost any silly suggestion can work.”

-Here’re 25 simple real-world exercises you can do starting today to sharpen your brain and improve memory.
+Here are 25 simple real-world memory exercises you can do starting today to sharpen your brain and improve memory.